Department of Earth and Planetary Sciences

 This track provides students with the technical and conceptual background necessary to address challenges faced by water planners and policy makers.
 Completion of this focus area will alert potential employers to a student’s background in hydrology, water resource, and water quality, and enhance chances for employment in the water sectors, in both private and state/local government sectors.

-All candidates for the Water Science must complete the following courses:
+All candidates for the Focus Track Area in Water Science must complete the following courses:

 A. Required Courses (18 credit hours from the following):18